Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06b-data-warehouse-query.md

 1. Close all query tabs.

-## Save as view
+### Task 4: Save as view

-Suppose that you need to filter certain trips for a group of users who will use the data to generate reports.
+In this task, you will create a view based on filtered trip data for January, making it easier for users to generate targeted reports without needing to recreate the query logic.

 Let's create a view based on the query we used earlier, and add a filter to it.